xootzie/xootzie/README.md

 **`Exploit/Game Developer`**

 I'm passionate about programming using Lua/Luau.
 I love to program Roblox exploits & games within Roblox studio.
 This repo won't include much about what I do since I use other services by e-z.host but still cool to have!
+WIll be reaching out in my future life to pursue Cyber-Security and to be a content creator.
 Thanks for visiting! 💘

    <p align="left">
       <a href="https://github.com/xootzie?tab=followers">
          <img alt="followers" title="Follow me on Github" src="https://custom-icon-badges.demolab.com/github/followers/xootzie?color=236ad3&labelColor=1155ba&style=for-the-badge&logo=person-add&label=Follow&logoColor=white"/></a>